 Part OneIn the mirror’s glassy surface, I watch detachedly—almost disembodied—as a familiar hand applies makeup on my face.

-Foundation, thick and matte.
-Powder, dust from a flaking cake that shimmers on the skin as the brush caresses cheeks, forehead, nose, neck, and breasts.
+The foundation is thick and matte.
+Powder goes on like dust from a flaking cake that shimmers on skin as the brush caresses cheeks, forehead, nose, neck, and breasts.

 A tear slides down my cheek, ruining all my work, causing the paint to smear.

 All except that smile.

 “I can’t believe this!”

 I look up from my desk, hearing the crinkle of newspaper beside me.